-3.3 State
+4.3 State

 In the DPSIR approach, STATE is defined as the "environmental conditions of a natural system".
 In the case of air quality, it describes the ambient concentrations of targeted pollutant (in specific applications also pollutant's deposition).
-AQ state can be described as gridded concentrations/depositions over the studied area. or as local concentrations/depositions on receptor sites, depending on the objectives of the IAM and on the available tools.
-Also, in addition to the spatial dimension, the AQ state also has a temporal dimension, considering that a pollutant can be monitored / modelled with a temporal resolution of hours/days, etc...
-Once concentrations/depositions are evaluated in space and time with the different available approaches, AQ indicators can be calculated, such as aggregation of the initial AQ data e.g. to provide the number of PM10 daily exceedances on a cell, the annual mean of NO2 aggregated over a domain, etc...

-Subsequently, we will focus on concentrations only as a state indicator, but the content would be basically the same for deposition.
+AQ state can be described as gridded concentrations / depositions over the studied area, or as local concentrations/depositions on receptor sites, depending on the objectives of the IAM and on the available tools.
+Also, in addition to the spatial dimension, the AQ state has a temporal dimension, considering that a pollutant can be monitored / modelled with a temporal resolution of hours/days, etc...
+Once concentrations / depositions are evaluated in space and time with the different available approaches, AQ indicators can be calculated, such as aggregation of the initial AQ data e.g. to provide the number of PM10 daily exceedances on a cell, the annual mean of NO_2 aggregated over a domain, etc. In this document we will focus on concentrations as a state indicator, even if the content would be basically the same for deposition.

 The STATE can be in some way modified/nudged to a preferred reference state, through RESPONSES (decisions) that are going to affect DRIVERS, PRESSURE and then consequently the STATE itself.
-In general these responses act on both activity level and emissions (pressures); the following paragraphs are devoted to describe how to relate emission sources to ambient air concentrations.
-It can also be noticed that the PRESSURES block can act directly on the IMPACT block, if simplifying the scheme and assuming a direct relationship between emissions and concentrations.
+In general these responses act on both activity level and emissions (pressures).
+It can also be noticed that the PRESSURES block can act directly on the IMPACT block, if simplifying the scheme and assuming a direct relationship between emissions and concentrations, but STATE would represent a more realistic expression of exposure to air quality knowing the behaviour of pollutants in the air after being emitted.